eyurtsev/kor/README.md

 Ideas of some things that could be done with Kor.

-* Extract data from text: Define what information should be extracted from a segment
+* Extract data from text that matches an extraction schema.
-* Convert an HTML form into a Kor form and allow the user to fill it out using natural language.
-(Convert HTML forms -> API?
-Or not.)
+* Power an AI assistant with skills by precisely understanding a user request.
-* Add some skills to an AI assistant
+* Provide natural language access to an existing API.

 ## 🚧 Prototype

-This a prototype and the API is not expected to be stable as it hasn't been tested against real world examples.
+Prototype!
+So the API is not expected to be stable!

-##  ✨ Where does Kor excel?  🌟
+##  ✨ What does Kor excel at?  🌟

 * Making mistakes!
-Plenty of them.
-Quality varies with the underlying language model, the quality of the prompt, and the number of bugs in the adapter code.
+Plenty of them!
 * Slow!
 It uses large prompts with examples, and works best with the larger slower LLMs.
 * Crashing for long enough pieces of text!
 Context length window could become limiting when working with large forms or long text inputs.

-* Incorrectly grouping results (see documentation section on objects).
+The expectation is that as LLMs improve some of these issues will be mitigated.

 ## Limtations

-This package has no limitations; however, look at the section directly above as well as at compatibility.
+No limitations whatsoever.
+Do take a look at the section directly above as well as at the section about compatibility.

 ## Potential Changes